bible-technology/scribe-docs/docs/autographa-live/Part-1/FAQ/p1-3-4-where-find-backup-fol.md

 ---
-id: Where do I find my backup folder.md
+id: p1-3-4-where-find-backup-fol.md
 sidebar_label: Where do I find my backup folder?
+title: Where do I find my backup folder?
 ---

-# Where do I find my backup folder?

 The auto back-up folder is in the same location that you give as the export file location in **_Translation Details_** settings.